outofcoffee/imposter/docs/configuration.md

       "hello": "world"
     }

-The plugin has returned the contents of the `staticFile` in the HTTP response.
+The plugin has returned the contents of the `file` in the HTTP response.

 Your response files can also be templated - that is, contain placeholders substituted at runtime.
 See [templates](./templates.md) for more information.